Deprecate the [server] ssl_ca_certificate setting, replacing with a new CA path setting

 + This bug was cloned from Bugzilla Bug #1123509 +

-#1 Updated by rbarlow about 5 years ago
+#1 Updated by rbarlow over 5 years ago

 I think this might be important to do with 3.0.
 This setting cannot be used in a safe way, because it requires the consumer machine to have already registered and to have bound a repo before it can take any effect.
 This means that the consumer machines must already have trust on Pulp's CA certificate since they cannot safely use pulp-consumer without it.
 If the consumer machines already have trust on Pulp's CA, this setting isn't useful.